andrewt3000/MachineLearning/transformer.md

 ### Misc
-- **label Smoothing** is a regularization technique that prevents a model from becoming overly confident in its predictions.
+- **Label smoothing** is a regularization technique that prevents a model from becoming overly confident in its predictions.
 - **Attention map** shows how strongly tokens relate to one another at a specific layer and attention head.
 - **Key-Value Cache** is a memory optimization technique for autoregressive text generation.